 SilverLining - 5 Years of Impact: Scientific Research

-Today’s note focuses on our physical sciences research initiatives, including our efforts to advance open science to accelerate an evaluation of the safety and risks of climate change with and without climate intervention - the Safe Climate Research Initiative - and our efforts to fill critical gaps in atmospheric observations - Earth Information Programs.
-These initiatives deliver against a collaboratively defined roadmap for research described in our 2022 Report, Near-Term Climate Risks and Interventions: A Roadmap for Research, U.S. Research Investment and International Scientific Cooperation.
+SilverLining’s physical sciences research includes two major initiatives, advancing research and development to accelerate an evaluation of the safety and risks of climate change with and without climate intervention - the Safe Climate Research Initiative, and our efforts to fill critical gaps in atmospheric observations - Earth Information Programs.
+These initiatives deliver against a collaboratively defined roadmap for research described in our report, Near-Term Climate Risks and Interventions: A Roadmap for Research, U.S. Research Investment and International Scientific Cooperation.
 The report identifies critical gaps in observations, models and process studies relating to the influence of aerosols on the atmosphere, clouds and climate.
 These gaps have become more prominent with recent concerns about the cooling effects of shipping and other pollution in the low atmosphere, and newly observed pollution in the stratosphere.
 The research initiatives described here embody our coordinated effort to advance the critical science required for sufficient understanding of near-term climate risks and potential interventions to assess them effectively.

 Safe Climate Research Initiative